bigbassroller/Terraform-Ansible-EC2-RDS-WordPress/README.md

 ### Configure Prod Vars
 Now we are going to configure our prod.tfvars.
-1. First add your a unique DB password that will be used for the RDS instance.
+1. First add your a unique DB password that will be used for the RDS instance
-2. Next add the allocation_id from the EIP.
+2. Next add the allocation_id from the EIP
 3. Add Personal access token
 4. Add Github username
 5. Name of existing Github repo